 Join us for an exceptional and experiential day to engage in conversation with two extraordinary teachers, Kabir and Camille Helminski.
 They are keepers of the wisdom of Rumi.
-The evening will be soaked in dialogue, poetry and dhikr (a ceremony of remembrance).
+The day will be soaked in dialogue, poetry and dhikr (a ceremony of remembrance).

 Any questions, call Ed Clifford: